fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ### Programmatic style for triggering a change ###

-There are two calls which can be used to fire a change request - one informal, using immediate arguments, and a more formal method which constructs a concrete `changeRequest` object.
+There are three calls which can be used to fire change requests - one informal, using immediate arguments, a more formal method which constructs a concrete `changeRequest` object, and one which processes an array of `changeRequest` objects.

 ```javascript
 applier.change(path, value, type, source)